Prestellar Cores in Turbulent Clouds: Properties of Critical Cores: Key Definitions

 is the dimensionless radius normalized with respect to the central density $\rho_c$, which also defines the dimensionless sonic radius $\xi_s$ where $r = r_s$.
 The angled bracket in \cref{eq:linewidth_size} is a mass-weighted angle-averaging operator defined by

 where $\rho$ is gas density and $Q$ is a physical quantity to be averaged.
 It is related to the volume-weighted average

 by $\left<Q \right>_\rho \equiv \left<\rho Q \right>/ \left<\rho \right>$.

 Under a given turbulent velocity field defined by \cref{eq:linewidth_size}, there exists a family of quasi-equilibrium \ac{TES} solutions parametrized by $\xi_s$ and $p$.
-The critical radius and mass of these solutions are found to be
+These solutions are unstable when their maximum radial extent in terms of dimensionless $\xi$ exceeds the critical value $\xi_\mathrm{crit}$.
+For a given central density $\rho_c$, the critical radius in physical units is given by